 Most of the time, we rely on the traditional power grid as our main energy source.
 But when massive blackouts occur, organizations and communities need to rely on power systems that are secure and flexible.

-Moreover, renewable energy sources like wind, photovoltaic power-plants and others do not provide constant power output and they are dependent on the weather, causing power fluctuation to the power grids.
+Moreover, renewable energy sources like wind, photovoltaic power plants and others do not provide constant power output and they are dependent on the weather, causing power fluctuation in the power grids.

 Microgrids — which operate as part of the traditional grid or independently — are an ingenious solution that can lead to fewer blackouts, greater cost savings, and less dependence on fossil fuels.